divviup/janus/docs/DEPLOYING.md

 requests, and additional parameters to customize batching of uploaded reports into database transactions.
 See the [sample configuration file](samples/basic_config/aggregator.yaml) for details.

+The `aggregator` component can optionally do garbage collection of old data as well, i.e. when running a single-service helper-only aggregator.

+### `garbage_collector` configuration

+The `garbage_collector` component requires configuration parameters to determine how frequently it scans for old data eligible for deletion, how many objects it deletes at a time, and how much concurrency to use.
+See the [sample configuration file](samples/basic_config/garbage_collector.yaml) for details.

 ### `aggregation_job_creator` configuration